anderslarssonvbg/fiber-api/README.md

 		},
 		...
 	],
- 	"relatedPointIds": [ // "list of other nearby addresses which could be used instead of the searched address"
+ 	"relatedPointIds": [ // "list of other nearby points (addresses) which could be used instead of the searched point (address)"
 		"CDE678",
 		"CDE901"
 	]